Growing in Faith - Called to Serve

 Our Daily Bread

 Each month, members bake casseroles and donate pantry items to Our Daily Bread (ODB), a Catholic Charities organization that serves meals to the hungry of Baltimore.
-Church members also serve meals at ODB four times a year and we gave a $500 donation in support this organization.
+Church members also serve meals at ODB four times a year.
 Thanks to Susan Mergenthaler for championing the monthly casseroles and making the deliveries to ODB and to Chris Hinds for championing the meal-serving days.
-This year, 170 casseroles were delivered.
-Special thanks go out to our Church youth and Dunloggin Middle and Patapsco Middle Schools for making casseroles to support the
+This year, 45 casseroles were delivered.
+Special thanks go out to Dunloggin Middle and Patapsco Middle Schools for making casseroles to support the program.
+Thanks to Susie Hix and Kathy Kolesar for donating 12 bags of school supplies.

 Presbytery Unified Mission